 Step 5: Once prompted, choose to save the files on the flash drive, then click save and all your downloaded files will be saved to the flash drive.

-Step 6: In the file explorer, right-click flash drive and select ‘eject’ from the context menu.
+Step 6: In the file explorer, right-click the flash drive and select Eject from the context menu.
 Then unplug the flash drive from the USB port.

 Benefits of working with Google Drive

-- Ease of access – You can access all you files from anywhere, at any time, and on any platform, be it on mobile devices or on PC.
-All you need is internet access, and your login credentials.
+- Ease of access – You can access all your files from anywhere, at any time, and on any platform, be it on mobile devices or on PC.
+All you need is internet access and your login credentials.

 - Google Drive offers ample storage, currently 15GB for free, so you can store a lot of files without running out of storage.
 In addition, documents created from within the Drive don’t count against your storage limit.